In the guide

 This guidance is for England, Scotland and Wales

 The Motor Vehicle Tyres (Safety) Regulations 1994 set out minimum safety standards for the supply of part-worn tyres.
-To comply, it is important that you and your staff are fully aware of these Regulations.
+To comply, it is important that you and your staff are fully aware of the requirements.

 Under the Regulations, it is illegal to supply any part-worn tyre that is capable of being fitted to a motor vehicle or trailer unless certain conditions are met regarding specific markings and the general condition of the tyre.